rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 ## Exploring TypeScript

 When I started using Deno this year I wasn't familiar with TypeScript.
 Unlike NodeJS Deno can run TypeScript natively.
 Why write in TypeScript?
-How hard is it to learn?
 TypeScript is a superset of JavaScript.
 That means if you know JavaScript you know most of TypeScript already.
 Where TypeScript differs is in the support for type safety and other modern language features.
 Writing TypeScript for Deno is a joy because it supports the web standard ECMAScript Models.
-That means the code I develop for server side can be easily retargetted to work client side on modern browsers that support JavaScript.
-Finally TypeScript began life as a transpiled language targeting JavaScript.
-With Deno' emit module I can easily transpile my TypeScript to JavaScript and run browser side without needing to include the TypeScript transpiler.
+That means the code I develop to run server side can be easily targetted to work in modern browsers too.
+TypeScript began life as a transpiled language targeting JavaScript.
+With Deno's emit module I can easily transpile my TypeScript to JavaScript.
+No more messying about with NodeJS and npm.

-## Exporting TypeScript plus Deno
+## Exploring Deno

 As a learning platform I find Deno very refreshing.
-Like many interpreted languages it has a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+Deno provides a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 That means you can easily try out TypeScript interactively.
+Deno is smart about when it runs "programs" versus running as a REPL.
+This is an improvement over NodeJS.

-Unlike NodeJS when I build something to run in Deno I don't worry about giving my whole computer away should I make a coding mistake.
-That's because Deno, like your web browser, runs TypeScript and JavaScript in a sand boxed environment.
-The REPL gives you full access to your machine but running programs via Deno requires you to give explicit permissions to resources like reading from your file system, accessing the network or importing models from remote systems.
-This might sound tedious but in practice Deno makes it easy for Deno projects.
+Deno, like your web browser, runs TypeScript and JavaScript in a sand boxed environment.
+The REPL gives you full access to your machine but running programs via Deno requires you to give explicit permissions to resources like reading from your file system, accessing your environment, accessing the network or importing models from remote systems.
+This might sound tedious but Deno makes it easy in practice.

-Deno projects use a `deno.json` file.
+Deno projects use a `deno.json` file for initialization.
 Creating the file is as easy as typing `deno init` in your project directory.
-Here's an example of creating a project called `happy_deno`.
+Here's an example of setting up a `happy_deno` project.

 ~~~shell
 mkdir happy_deno